-- 105. The following screenshots are from the IRIS spreadsheet that demonstrates how the mechanism functions.
-The following examples demonstrate the impact of a \$10 permanent saving under differing IPP assumptions. - 106.
+- 98. The following screenshots are from the IRIS spreadsheet, published alongside our draft decision, which demonstrate how the mechanism functions.
+The following examples demonstrate the impact of a \$10 permanent saving under differing IPP assumptions. - 99.
 Figure 3 demonstrates the effect of the permanent saving with the current assumption in the Transpower IRIS IM that the IPP forecast includes Year 4 permanent savings.
 Consumers gain from the lower IPP forecast in RCP2.
 Transpower gains for two years in RCP1 and from the carry over amounts included for four years (in Years 6 to 9) in the opex incentive amount recovered in RCP2.
 The retention (sharing) factor is 34%.